Counting Subgraphs in Somewhere Dense Graphs: Counting Subgraphs

-Corollary~\ref{xxx} cannot be strengthened to achieve polynomial time tractability of $\#\match(\mathcal{G})$ for nowhere dense and monotone $\mathcal{G}$, unless $\#\mathrm{P}=\mathrm{P}$: It was recently shown by Curticapean and Xia that counting perfect matchings (i.e., $k=n/2$-matchings) in $K_8$-minor-free graphs\footnote{The class of $K_8$-minor-free graphs is clearly monotone, but also nowhere dense by Lemma~\ref{lem:nd_subdivisions}: Clearly it does not contain the $r$-subdivisions of cliques larger than $7$.} is $\#\mathrm{P}$-hard~\cite{CurticapeanX22}.
+\begin{remark} Unless $\#\mathrm{P}=\mathrm{P}$, Corollary~\ref{xxx} / Theorem~\ref{thm:intro_match} cannot be strengthened to achieve polynomial time tractability of $\#\match(\mathcal{G})$ for nowhere dense and monotone $\mathcal{G}$.
+Let indeed $\mathcal G$ be the class of all $K_8$-minor-free graphs.
+Then $\mathcal{G}$ is clearly monotone, and since it does not contain the subdivisions of cliques larger than $7$, it is also nowhere dense by Lemma~\ref{lem:nd_subdivisions}.
+However, as shown recently by Curticapean and Xia~\cite{CurticapeanX22}, counting perfect matchings (i.e., $k$-matchings with $k=n/2$) in $K_8$-minor-free graphs is $\#\mathrm{P}$-hard. \end{remark}

-\begin{corollary}[Theorem~\ref{thm:subs_monotone_intro}, restated] Let $\mathcal{H}$ and $\mathcal{G}$ be monotone graph classes and assume that ETH is true.
-Then $\#\subsprob(\mathcal{H} \to \mathcal{G})$ is fixed-parameter tractable if and only if $\mathcal{H}$ is of bounded matching number or $\mathcal{G}$ is nowhere dense.
-Otherwise, the problem is $\#\W[1]$-complete and cannot be solved in time for any function $f$. \end{corollary} \begin{proof} Fixed-parameter tractability for bounded matching number of $\mathcal{H}$ follows by the dichotomy result of Curticapean and Marx~\cite{CurticapeanM14} (and, implicitly, from earlier work of Williams and Williams~\cite{WilliamsW13}).
-Fixed-parameter tractability for nowhere dense $\mathcal{G}$ holds by Theorem~\ref{thm:sparsity}.
-Finally, if $\mathcal{H}$ is monotone and of unbounded matching number it must contain all matchings and thus $\#\subsprob(\mathcal{H} \to \mathcal{G})$ is a generalisation of $\#\match(\mathcal{G})$.
-If $\mathcal{G}$ is somewhere dense, the lower bounds holds for $\#\match(\mathcal{G})$ as shown in Theorem~\ref{thm:main_matchings}. \end{proof}